-The precursor of the Committee published regulatory guidance with respect to the use of cloud server services to store personal information obtained through the use of stored individual social security and tax numbers (specified personal information).
-Based on the guidance, the use of cloud server services to store specified personal information constitutes disclosure to outsourced processing service providers unless it is ensured by contract or otherwise that the service providers are properly restricted from accessing specified personal information stored on their servers.
-If the Committee is to take the same stance with respect to the storage of PII on third-party cloud servers, PII data users are required to engage in 'necessary and appropriate' supervision over the cloud service providers in order to safeguard the transferred PII data (see question 29).
-Additionally, under the Amendment PII data users would need to confirm that the service providers offer functions of record-keeping (see question 22) and also that the service providers, if the servers are located outside of Japan, meet the equivalency test so as not to trigger the requirement to obtain prior consent from the individuals to the cross-border transfer of data (see question 31).
+The Committee has published its stance that the use of cloud server services to store PII data does not constitute disclosure to outsourced processing service providers as long as it is ensured by contract or otherwise that the service providers are properly restricted from accessing PII data stored on their servers.
+If the use of a particular cloud computing service is considered to constitute disclosure to outsourced processing service providers, PII data users are required to engage in 'necessary and appropriate' supervision over the cloud service providers in order to safeguard the transferred PII data (see question 29).
+Additionally, PII data users need to confirm that the service providers, if the servers are located outside of Japan, meet the equivalency test so as not to trigger the requirement to obtain prior consent from the individuals to the cross-border transfer of data (see question 31).